astagi/web3forms-docs/getting-started/customizations/spam-protection/hcaptcha.md

 ### Manual Setup

-If you want to load hCoptcha directly instead of using web3forms proxy, make sure you use the following **sitekey** for free plans.
+If you want to load hCaptcha directly instead of using web3forms proxy, make sure you use the following **sitekey** for free plans.
 You can set your own site key and secret key on all paid plans,&#x20;

 ```javascript
 // hCaptcha Site Key for Web3Forms